-Dental Protection Limited is registered in England (No. 2374160) and is a wholly owned subsidiary of The Medical Protection Society Limited ("MPS") which is registered in England (No. 36142).
-Both companies use 'Dental Protection' as a trading name and have their registered office at Level 19.
-The Shard, 32 London Bridge Street, London, SE1 95G.
-Dental Protection Limited serves and supports the dental members of MPS with access to the full range of benefits of membership, which are all discretionary, and set out in MPS's Memorandum and Articles of Association.
-MPS is not an insurance company.
-Dental Protection® is a registered trademark of MPS.
+Dental Protection Limited is registered in England (No. 2374160) and is a wholly owned subsidiary of The Medical Protection Society Limited ("MPS") which is registered in England (No. 36142) Both companies use 'Dental Protection' as a trading name and have their registered office at Level 19, The Shard, 32 London Bridge Street, London, SE1 9SG.
+Dental Protection Limited serves and supports the dental members of MPS with access to the full range of benefits of membership, which are all discretionary, and set out in MPS's Memory and the serve and supports the dental members of MPS with access to the full range of benefits of membership, which are all discretionary, and set out in MPS's